FMIA: Legion of Whom? Fast, Efficient Overhaul Has Seattle Set to Surprise

 • Kicker Sebastian Janikowski (free agent, 2018) kicked a 55-yard field goal, and punter Michael Dickson (fifth round, 2018) did something I’ve never seen before: kicked two 55-yard-plus punts with each dying at the 3-yard line.

 You’re not supposed to count these games.
 I get it.
 So I’m not saying Seattle’s winning the division, or winning 12 games.
 But this reconstruction job by GM John Schneider looks well thought-out so far, and it’s given Carroll a déjà vu feeling.
-Carroll, 66 going on 26, is presiding over the biggest one-offseason makeover of any good NFL team in recent years.
+Carroll, 66 going on 26, is presiding over the biggest offseason makeover of any good NFL team in recent years.

 “This feels like when you’re in college,” Carroll, the former USC coach, told me Friday night.
 “That senior class graduated—those guys that did all the playing for you.
 But that doesn’t mean that you can’t have a good team next time around.
 New players, new coaches.
 There’s new juice about everything that we’re doing.
 I go back and do all my teaching again.
 I’m really happy about it.”